rp-4/CS50SQL_PSET_Solutions/README.md

-# CS50SQL_PSET_Solutions
+# CS50's Introduction to Databases with SQL - 2024
-My solution of CS50SQL problem sets for future reference.
+Notes and practice code of CS50SQL for future reference.